YariNowicki/StadAntwerp/README.md

 ### layouts.py
 All the layouts get created here.

-### columns.py (needs an update, but it works at the moment)
+### columns.py
 Extra file, filled with array that contains column names. --> Makes the other files cleaner.

 ### df_calls.py
-Used to group functions, so the functions are not all in different places.
+Used to group functions in a single file, so the functions are not all in different places.

 ### snow_calls.py
 The functions that receive data from snowflake.